COVID-19 Organizing Fund

 Many of us recognize the sacrifice of food factory workers.
 But employers are largely ignoring workers’ needs, most of whom are immigrants and people of color.
-Many employers are forcing workers to make and deliver food without gloves, distancing, hazard pay, or enough sick leave.
+Many employers have been forcing workers to make and deliver food during the pandemic without adequate safety measures, hazard pay, or sick leave.

 Many food factory workers have been devastated by reduced hours and layoffs as restaurants and catering close.
 Workers fear for how to put food on their own families’ table.

 Each spring, immigrant food workers and allies come together to raise resources during the May Day Campaign.
 We’re dedicating the entire 2020 May Day Campaign to fund organizing amid COVID-19.